-When a device group is already created in Intune then to add new member to that group, you can just right click on the group and edit.
-This will give you option to add new device to existing to group.
-Once device is added to the group, you can target software to that group.
-Unfortunately, this version of Intune don’t have option to target individual devices.
+When a device group is already created in Intune then to add a new member to that group, you can just right-click on the group and edit.
+This will give you the option to add new devices to the existing group.
+Once the device is added to the group, you can target software to that group.
+Unfortunately, this version of Intune doesn’t have the option to target individual devices.

 Now, How to Target or Deploy software to a device Group or User Group?

 1. Go to “Software” Node in Intune Admin Console then click on “Manage Software” –> Select the application which you want to deploy and click on “Manage Deployment….”

 2. In the Manage software wizard, “Select Groups” window, you need to add the respective device group and click the “Next” button.

 3. Deployment Action window, you need to select the deployment option.
 If you’ve selected Device group then you’ll get the following options “Required Install”, “Do not Install” and “Uninstall”.
 An interesting point is that the “Available Install” option is not enabled for Device groups.
 The Required Install option is just like a mandatory option in SCCM.